DarylKrans/ReMaster-Utility/README.md

 GMA/Securispeed

+Para-Protect (limited support) -- Many titles working, some still not.

+Other custom formats include protections found on titles like Goonies, Paperback Writer 128, Boulder Dash II, Alternate Reality (PAL), and many more.

 .. and some images with special signatures on the inner tracks.

 Custom format sector checksum integrity checks for Vorpal, RapidLok and Micro Prose are performed on image import with